snabbco/snabb/src/program/snabbvmx/doc/README.troubleshooting.md

 11:26:07.168372 IP 10.0.1.100.53 > 10.10.0.0.1024: [|domain]
 ```

-**running the interactive check**
+**Running the interactive check**

 The interactive check is performed via `snabb snabbvmx check -r`.
+Using the
-Using the "-r" param instructs the check to generate the counters and out.pcap files.
+"-r" param instructs the check to generate the counters and out.pcap files.
 As there is no IPv6 input, the "empty.pcap" is configured.

 ```
-sudo ~/vmx-docker-lwaftr/snabb/src/snabb snabbvmx check -r ./snabbvmx-lwaftr-xe1.cfg "./ipv4-in.pcap" "./empty.pcap" "./outv4.pcap" "./outv6.pcap" test.lua
+sudo ~/vmx-docker-lwaftr/snabb/src/snabb snabbvmx check -r   \
+   ./snabbvmx-lwaftr-xe1.cfg "./ipv4-in.pcap" "./empty.pcap" \
+   "./outv4.pcap" "./outv6.pcap" test.lua
 loading compiled binding table from ./binding_table.txt.s.o compiled binding table ./binding_table.txt.s.o is up to date.
 nh_fwd4: cache_refresh_interval set to 0 seconds